Need to talk? Call 1800 882 436.

 Key facts

-• You can massage your baby at any time you feel relaxed and have time.
+• You can massage your baby any time you’re both relaxed and you have time.

-• Long gentle strokes can help babies feel more relaxed and help them to settle.
+• Long gentle strokes can help your baby feel more relaxed and help them settle.

-• It’s important to be sensitive to your baby’s responses when they have a massage.
+• It’s important to be sensitive to your baby’s responses when you give them a massage.

-• Be prepared to practise and build on your massage skills.
-With time, you’ll become more confident.
+• Be prepared to practise and build on your massage skills — you’ll become more confident with time.

 What are the benefits of massaging my baby?

-• provides an opportunity for fathers and partners to spend quality time with their baby
+• give an opportunity for your partner and other family members to spend time with your baby

 When is the best time to massage my baby?

 Baby massage does not need to take up a lot of time.
-You may find it suits you better to have a couple of short massage sessions each day, rather than one long massage.
+You may find it suits you better to have a couple of short massage sessions each day.
+Don’t worry if you don’t have a chance to massage your baby every day.

 How do I prepare to massage my baby?